Skip to content

 Node Type Node Name Purpose

-Postgres Execute a SQL query Counts users with the given phone number
+Postgres Execute a SQL query Counts users with the given phone number for validation

 Postgres Insert or update rows in a table Updates the user's onboarding status

-Set Edit Fields1 Returns success confirmation message
+Set Edit Fields1 Returns success message after successful update

 External Services & Credentials Required

-• Credential: PostgresOnSupabase (ID: Hw9XWerQ5RNHaVTk)
+• Credential: "Postgres account" (ID: EJPqF6MDH1ZwAzyv)

 Environment Variables